laisonmarko/python-gsm-modem-sms/README.md

 # python-sms-modem-api
-Send and  receive sms from modem and mobile broadband
+Send and  receive sms with gsm modem and mobile broadband module